|

 physical activities levels in the general population.

-| other websites
+| Other websites

 "As part of the California Endowment's Healthy Eating Active Communities (HEAC) Initiative, a comprehensive health impact assessment (HIA) was conducted using a quantitative model to compare policy options for by increasing the quality and quantity of physical education (P.E.) provided by their schools at every grade level.
 Targeting the percent time spent in moderate-to-vigorous physical activity (MVPA) during P.E. has the greatest potential for increasing health-inducing physical activity levels among secondary school students..."